How to Pick the Correct Size

 This is why it's important to look past the age of the child.
 It's about the size of the child you're buying for, not the age.

-Check the sizing chart below to work out which size and mask brand is closest to the size you need.
+Check the sizing chart below to work out which size of the best full full snorkel mask brands is closest to the size you need.

 < 10 cm